stephaaaaaa/Databases_410/README.md

 ## Testing

 We tested the program from command line via the ssh connection and port that we had set up on one of the machines.
-We also ran our on MySQLWorkbench using solely the database in order to validate our queries and see the table in real time.
+We also ran our queries on MySQLWorkbench using just the database, in order to validate our queries and see the table in real time.